recognizing and rewarding American excellence

 Metropolitan Opera dramatic soprano, SHARON SWEET, to its distinguished panel of judges.
 Click "judges" to read her biography.

-NEW—you now have the option to pay application fees online.
+NOW—you have the option to pay application fees online—or by check, credit card or money order.

-NEW—you now have the option to provide online links to your audition selections, instead of sending tapes.
+NOW—you have the option to provide online links to your audition selections, or send recordings by mail.

-NEW—you now have the option to fill out the application on your computer and email it directly to the office.
+NOW—you have the option to fill out the application on your computer and email it directly to the office—or print out, fill by hand and send by mail.

 For winners, click the winners' box: For the latest competition updates: